 I did enjoy playing Wild Guns Reloaded as it was a great time shooting rows of cowboys and mechanical monsters that would move amongst the many beautiful backdrops.
 I would have liked a bit better control options and a bit of an easier difficulty though what's here feels classic, yet restored.
 It won't be for everyone as it's rather difficult though for those that want a challenge it can definitely provide that.
 The pixel art is beautiful and it was definitely a different sort of western shooter with the wild robotic aspects.
 Wild Guns Reloaded is a solid remaster of the title that provides some new enhancements while respecting the original material.

-Review Done on Wild Guns Reloaded for Playstation 4
+Wild Guns Reloaded for Playstation 4

 Review Code Provided by Clevercomm